ljtruong/ljtruong/README.md

 ## 🦁 Leon Truong

-Hi, I'm Leon - a machine learning engineer at Transurban working on improving customer experiences through image recognition solutions.
-I'm a huge nerd about exploring state-of-art image recognition papers and ML Ops.
+Hi, I'm Leon - a machine learning engineer working on image recognition, recommendations graph neural networks and MLOps.
+I'm a huge nerd about exploring state-of-art image recognition, reinforcement learning and graph neural networks.

 In my free time, I delve into reinforcement learning applications.
 And recently exploring the space of Graph ML.